Rabadash8820/GitAliases/README.md

 - One-two letters corresponding to the abbreviated git command (e.g., `a` for `add` or `rb` for `rebase`)
 - Each letter thereafter corresponds to an option of that command (e.g., `h` for `--help` or `q` for `--quiet`).
 These letters usually match the corresponding single-letter token for that option (e.g., `h` matches `-h`).
 You'll be amazed how much faster you can use Git just by not having to type that hyphen!
 For long or multi-word option names, two or more letters may be used (e.g., `sq` for `rebase`'s `--autosquash`).
 - The option letters are ordered alphabetically by their *first* letter (e.g., `rebase --autostash --interactive` would become `rbis` because "i" comes before "s")
-- Several Git commands already have really short names, in which case we only create aliases for those commands with their options.
+- Several Git commands already have really short names, in which case there are only aliases for those commands with their options.
 For example, there is no alias for `git am`, but there is a `git amq` alias for `git am --quiet`.
-- Here are some of the most common Shortcut Aliases that we foresee devs using on a day-to-day basis:
+- Here are some of the most common Shortcut Aliases that devs will probably use on a day-to-day basis:

   - `i` -> `init`
   - `rta` -> `remote add`